eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-architecture.md

 **EVM**

 Ethereum is centered around a virtualized central processing unit (CPU).
 Computers have their own central processing units (CPUs) at a hardware level, which can be of many types such as x86, ARM, RISC-V, or others.
 These varied processor architectures have unique instruction sets that enable them to perform tasks such as arithmetic, logic, and data manipulation, allowing the computer to function as a general-purpose computing machine.
 Therefore, when executing a program written in the hardware-level instruction set, the outcome may vary depending on the specific hardware on which it is executed.
 Thus In computer science, we address this problem by virtualizing instruction sets through the creation of virtual machines, such as the JVM (Java Virtual Machine).
 These virtual machines ensure consistent results regardless of the underlying hardware.
 The EVM is a virtualized execution engine designed for ethereum programs.
-It ensures consistent results regardless of the hardware it runs on and facilitates consensus among all ethereum clients regarding computation outcomes.
+It ensures consistent results regardless of the hardware it runs on and facilitates consensus among all Ethereum clients regarding computation outcomes.

 In addition, Ethereum incorporates a sandwich complexity model as part of its design philosophy.
 This implies that the outer layers should be uncomplicated, while all the intricacy should be concentrated in the middle layers.
 In this context, the EVM's code can be seen as the outermost layer, while a high-level language like Solidity may be considered as the top layer.
-In between, there is a complicated compiler that translates the Solidity code into the EVM's bytecode.
+In between, there is a complicated compiler that translates the solidity code into the EVM's bytecode.

 **State**

-Ethereum is a general purpose computational system that operates as a state machine, meaning it may transition between several states depending on the inputs it receives.In addition, Ethereum differs significantly from other blockchains like Bitcoin in that it maintains a global state, whereas Bitcoin only keeps global unspent transaction outputs (UTXOs).
+Ethereum is a general purpose computational system that operates as a state machine, meaning it may transition between several states depending on the inputs it receives.
+In addition, Ethereum differs significantly from other blockchains like Bitcoin in that it maintains a global state, whereas Bitcoin only keeps global unspent transaction outputs (UTXOs).
 The term "state" refers to the comprehensive collection of data, data structures (such as Merkle-Patricia Tries), and databases that store various information.
 This includes addresses, balances, code and data for contracts, as well as the current state and network state.

 **Transactions**

 The EVM produces data and modifies the state of the Ethereum network through a process called state transition.
 This state transition is triggered by transactions, which are processed within the EVM.
 If a transaction is deemed legitimate, it results in a state change of the Ethereum network.

-**Devp2p**
+**DevP2P**

 The interface for communicating with other  the execution layer clients.
 Transactions initially stored in the mempool, which serves as a repository for all incoming transactions, are disseminated by execution layer clients to other execution layer clients in the network using peer-to-peer communication.
 Every recipient of the transaction sent over the network confirms its validity before broadcasting it to the network.